syncfusion-content/wpf-docs/wpf/DatePicker/SfDateSelector.md

 We can changes the template for the Date, Month or Year selector by using the `DayCellTemplate`, `MonthCellTemplate` or `YearCellTemplate` which are available in the `SfDateSelector`.

-N> The DataContext of Selection box is Syncfusion.UI.Xaml.Primitives.DateTimeWrapper.
+N> The DataContext of Month, Date and Year selection cell is [DateTimeWrapper](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.DateTimeWrapper.html).

 ## Change the DayCell Template

 We can change the day selector template by using the [DayCellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfDateSelector~DayCellTemplate.html) property.
-In that, we can add any image, icon or text with the day values.
+In that, we can add like image, icon or text with the day numbers.

 {% highlight xaml %}